modelica/fmi-standard.org/pages/faq.md

 **To be clear: While the FMI standard is open and free, commercial implementations might not be.**

-## How can I join the FMI Mailing Lists?
+## How can I join the FMI mailing lists?

 - The “FMI-Info-Mailing list” is used for public announcements.
 You can find a registration link on our contact page.
 - The “FMI design” Mailing list is used by active developers of FMI (typically members of the FMI Advisory or Steering Committee).
 If you are interested please contact contact@fmi-standard.org